joshgebara/leetcode/README.md

   "Intersection of two linked lists",
   "Linked list cycle",
   "Palindrome linked list",
-  "Add Two Numbers - (Leetcode) this is a linked list problem" ]
+  "Add Two Numbers - (Leetcode) this is a linked list problem", "Challenge 1: Are the letters unique?",
+  "Challenge 2: Is a string a palindrome?",
+  "Challenge 3: Do two strings contain the same characters?", "Challenge 5: Count the characters"
+]

 import Darwin